Douglas Lake Cattle Company: History

 The history of Douglas Lake Ranch spans a period of some 130 years dating back to the mid-1880s.
 In fact, Douglas Lake Ranch itself traces its name back to 1872 when John Douglas Sr. homesteaded his first 320 acres along its shore of its namesake lake.
 In 1884 John Douglas Sr. sold this property to Charles Beak, who, along with Joseph Greaves, Charles Thomson and William Ward, founded Douglas Lake Cattle Company.
 Charles Beak was a cattle rancher who had already amassed some 22,000 acres in the Nicola Valley, whereas Greaves, Thomson and Ward were members of a cattle syndicate.

 In response to booming demand for beef in rapidly growing Vancouver, the Interior stock industry went into high gear in the wake of the railway's opening, spurring on something of a golden age in British Columbia ranching.
 In 1892 Charles Beak sold his interest to the remaining shareholders.
 Greaves and Thomson both remained until 1910 when Ward purchased their interest.
 By this time, the Ranch had grown to over 110,000 acres, establishing it as the preeminent ranch in Canada.
 In 1907 the Nicola branch line of the CPR was built into the Nicola Valley to serve the booming stock operation at Douglas Lake, which was already one of the country's largest and for many years second only to the sprawling Gang Ranch on the west side of the Fraser River, which has since shrunk in scale, leaving the Douglas Lake as the largest.

 The Ranch remained under the ownership and management of successive members of the Ward family until 1940.
 By the turbulent times during the Depression era caused costs of ranching to rise by early 1900 standards.
 Additionally ranching changed from horsepower to combustion engine.
 In 1950 the Ward family sold to Colonel Victor Spencer and William Studdert.
 During the period to April 1951, Frank Ross joined Spencer and Studdert as a third owner.
 Studdert later sold to Spencer and Ross.
 By then, the deeded acres had increased to over 145,000 acres.
 Spencer and Ross sold Douglas Lake Ranch to Charles (Chunky) Woodward and John West in 1959.
 West's ownership continued until his death in 1968 at which time Woodward became the sole owner.
-The Woodward family sold to Bernard J. Ebbers in 1998, a Canadian born resident of Jackson, Mississippi, who then sold the ranch to a fellow American in 2003.
+The Woodward family sold to Bernard J. Ebbers in 1998, a Canadian-born resident of Jackson, Mississippi, who, after the bankruptcy of WorldCom, sold the ranch to Stan Kroenke in 2003.